Dr. Nelson plans to admit a new graduate student for the Fall 2023 semester pending approval of funding.

 Basic science research.
 I am also interested in non-clinical, basic science research (e.g., experimental task development, evaluation of psychometric properties of neuroscience measures).

 Finally, I think it is also important to note: I do not look for applicants who have backgrounds, experiences, and interests just like me.
 I value collaboration, diversity, and innovation.
-While there needs to be some degree over overlap in research interests, your training goals/my mentorship abilities, and the opportunities/resources available in my lab, I am excited to recruit prospective students who have bring new ideas and perspectives to the field.
+While there needs to be some degree over overlap in research interests, your training goals/my mentorship abilities, and the opportunities/resources available in my lab, I am excited to recruit prospective students who have bring new ideas and perspectives to my lab and the field.

 Do I need to have neuroscience/psychophysiology experience to get into your lab?
 Does it have to be with EEG/ERPs?

 I prioritize applicants who have at least some human neuroscience/psychophysiology research experience or training, but it does not have to be with EEG/ERPs.
 Affective/cognitive neuroscience research is quite complex and I want to make sure an incoming graduate student has at least some previous experience in this field, but I do not expect the individual to have already mastered a particular methodology.
+That being said, almost all (if not all) applicants that I have interviewed over the last 5 years have had at least 1-2 years of neuroscience/psychophysiology research experience.
+If you have had less than 1 year (or it has has been a more minor aspect) of neuroscience/psychophysiology research experience, you are less likely to be a competitive graduate student applicant in my lab.

 Do I need to know about and have read all of your research before I apply?